openshift/ansible-service-broker/docs/auth.md

 ```

 The type field specifies the type of authentication to use.
 At the moment we
 only support basic auth.
-There is a desire to support other types like oauth,
+There is a desire to support other types like OAuth,
 bearer token, certificates, etc.

 The enabled field allows you to disable a particular auth.
 This keeps you from